Wetiko ‘Mind Virus’: [Exploring the Myth & Meaning]

 As individuals succumb to the influence of the mind virus, they become agents of their downfall, perpetuating a cycle of destructive behaviors that harm both themselves and those around them.

-While the mind virus represents a dark and pervasive force, there is hope in the form of the wetiko spirit.
+While the mind virus represents a dark and pervasive force, the wetiko spirit offers hope.

 The Spirit embodies the antidote to the destructive tendencies of the mind virus.
 It encourages individuals to reconnect with their true essence, fostering empathy, compassion, and a sense of interconnectedness with humanity.